raspberrypilearning/how-are-you/en/step_4.md

 ## Nine more to go!

 There are nine more Scratch extensions to get to know!
-To begin to explore them, click the **Add Extension** button in the left-hand corner of the screen.
+To begin to explore them, click the **Add Extension** button in the bottom left-hand corner of the screen.
 The button looks like the example in the image below.

 ![Extension Blocks tab](images/extension-blocks.png)